| Copyright | (C) 2011-2015 Edward Kmett |

 classes here rather than in a package upstream.
 Otherwise we'd get

-orphaned heads for many instances on the types in transformers
+orphaned heads for many instances on the types in transformers and bifunctors.

 Synopsis